Understanding Liability in Asbestos Cases

 In the past, courts grouped plaintiffs with similar claims in mesothelioma class-action lawsuits.
 In a class-action all plaintiffs are represented together and evenly share in any award.

-Multidistrict litigation is when a number of similar cases from around the country are grouped together before one judge in one district.
-A Plaintiffs’ Steering Committee is appointed to represent all of the different plaintiffs and their law firms.
+Multidistrict litigation is when several similar cases from around the country are grouped together before one judge in one district.
+A Plaintiffs’ Steering Committee is appointed to represent all the different plaintiffs and their law firms.

 Today, most mesothelioma cases are too unique to group together.
 Individual personal injury or wrongful death lawsuits are filed.
 Whether plaintiffs file their claims individually or as part of a group, their task is the same: They must convince a jury that the defendant is liable for their injuries.